Mari1yng/MM/README.md

 7. Win modal that congratulates user winning of the game - matching all cards.

 ### Features left to implement in the future:
-1. Best results site
+1. Best results /scoreboard.
-2. Possibility to add username to the scoreboard
+2. Adding possibility of logging username  and then using it in the scoreboard
 3. Different set of cards to be chosen ie. comic characters, game characters etc.

 # Technologies